MOD-Magazine/MOD-Magazine/April23/projects-of-the-month.md

 OK...so it didn't come out this month...or last month...or the month before that.
-Cobblemon came out in October last year, but we wanted to give it a mention since it has gained popularity recently.
+Cobblemon came out in October last year, but we wanted to give it a mention since it has been gaining popularity recently.

 ![A Gyarados](./assets/cobblemon-gyarados.png)

-Cobblemon is the modern Pixelmon solution, and with its large team and support for both Fabric and Forge, I can see it continuing to perform well.
-It is open source and designed to integrate better with Minecraft than previous Pokémon mods.
+Cobblemon is _the_ modern alternative to Pixelmon, and with its large team and support for both Fabric and Forge, I can see it continuing to develop and gain steam.
+It's open source and designed to integrate better with Minecraft than previous Pokémon mods.

 ![A Tauros](./assets/cobblemon-tauros.png)

-The community and interest around Cobblemon seems ever-growing, so I'm sure we will see constant work and community contributions to the project.
+The community around Cobblemon seems ever-growing, so I'm sure we will see constant work and community contributions to the project.
 Unless Nintendo takes a dislike to it, that is.
-Hopefully that won't happen, but if it does, I won't be surprised.
+Hopefully that won't happen, but if it does, I wouldn't be surprised.

 ## [e4mc](https://modrinth.com/mod/e4mc)

-e4mc actually came out this month, so we're off to a good start.
-This project is interesting both technically and for regular players: it allows you to open your LAN game to the wide world.
-That doesn't sound very cool, until you learn that only the host needs e4mc installed.
+e4mc _did_ come out this month, so we're off to a good start.
+This project is interesting both technically and for regular players: it allows you to open a LAN game to the whole wide world.
+That doesn't sound too special, until you learn that only the host needs e4mc installed.
 Your friends can connect with a vanilla client.
 Gone are the days of those terrible free server hosts.
 I wish.

-When you open a game to LAN, the mod will automatically send you a link in chat;
+When you open a game to LAN, the mod will automatically send you an IP in chat;
-use it as the server IP in the connect menu, and you're good!
+you can give it to your friends for them to be able to join your world like any other server!
 On the backend, e4mc uses a websocket server implemented in Rust, which automatically makes it blazingly fast and better than every other piece of software ever created (I use Rust btw).

 ## [Species](https://modrinth.com/mod/species)

 Species is a mod that adds more mobs, a mob mod if you will - say that as fast as you can 10 times.
-It is being developed by a large team who plan to release updates, each with a specific theme.
-I wish more mods did this, as it creates a really nice community and feel.
+It is being developed by a large team who plan to release updates each with a specific theme.
+I wish more mods did this - it creates a really nice community and feel.

 ![The creatures in Species, as of the first update](./assets/species-creatures.png)